Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ## Overview
 Duration: 2

-Snowflake CLI is a command-line interface designed for developers building apps on Snowflake.
-Using Snowflake CLI, you can manage Snowflake Native Applications, Snowpark functions, stored procedures, Snowpark Container Services, and much more.
-This guide will show you how to configure and efficiently use Snowflake CLI.
+Snowflake CLI is an open-source command-line interface designed for developer-centric workloads in addition to SQL operations.
+It is a flexible and extensible tool that can accommodate modern development practices and technologies.

+With Snowflake CLI, developers can create, manage, update, and view apps running on Snowflake across workloads such as Streamlit, the Snowflake Native App Framework, Snowflake Container Services, and Snowpark.
+It supports a range of Snowflake features, including user-defined functions, stored procedures, Streamlit, and SQL execution.

 ### Prerequisites